adityamakhija03/AccessMate/README.md

 # 🌟 AccessMate 🌟
 ## Intelligent Beauty Product Recommendation System

 AccessMate is a personalized recommendation platform that uses AI to provide tailored beauty product recommendations.
 By entering a prompt, users can receive suggestions for products, catalogs, or SEO needs based on their input.
-This application leverages Google Gemini, MongoDB, and state-of-the-art sentence embeddings for accurate recommendations.
+This application leverages Google Gemini, ChromaDB, and state-of-the-art sentence embeddings for accurate recommendations.

 ### Features
 - **Prompt-Based Recommendations**: Enter a prompt to receive personalized beauty product suggestions.
 - **Generative AI Support**: Utilizes Google Gemini AI for reasoning and enhanced product recommendations.
-- **Embedding-Based Search**: Fast and accurate recommendations powered by the `all-MiniLM-L6-v2` model and MongoDB vector search.
+- **Embedding-Based Search**: Fast and accurate recommendations powered by the `all-MiniLM-L6-v2` model and ChromaDB vector search.
 - **Prompt History**: View up to 5 previous prompts and their responses in the sidebar for quick reference.

 ## Installation